Lars Nittve: Awards and recognition

 Lars Nittve has served on the jury of numerous international prizes and has been on the board of a large number of international art organizations.
 He is a member of the Royal Swedish Academy of Fine Art.

-In 2009 he was awarded a PhD H.C by Umeå University, Sweden, where he is also professor in Art history since 2010.
+In 2009 he was awarded a PhD H.C by Umeå University, Sweden, where he also was professor in Art history 2010-2016.

 In 2010, Nittve was awarded H. M. The King's Medal in gold, 12th size in the Order of the Serafim's ribbon.

 Nittve is the author of several publications on art, as well as articles in journals and catalogues in Sweden and abroad.